lalligagger/satgpt-app/README.md

 SatGPT was [originally](https://github.com/lalligagger/satgpt) built on the OpenAI API without LangChain tools/ agents, using a single prompt and one or two custom CLI tools.
 It used [ShellGPT](https://github.com/TheR1D/shell_gpt) for automatic execution in a shell REPL and could generate STAC item searches as well as save TIFs or GIFs of the search.

 In the future, we would like to re-integrate all of that functionality into a future version of SatGPT built on LangChain and a library of tools specific to satellite image analysis and mission engineering.
-It'd also be nice to run on LLMs that don't rely sending data to external APIs, which will also be possible with LangChain.
+It'd also be nice to run on LLMs that don't rely sending data to external APIs, which will be possible with LangChain.